mlocati/concrete5-integrated-localization/README.md

 ### Jobs

 - `Fetch git translations`
-  Fetches the two GitHub repositories and extracts translatable strings for all the tagged versions as well as for the development branches
+  Fetches the two GitHub repositories and extracts translatable strings for all the tagged versions as well as for the development branches.
+  **Warning** the first execution of this job may require a few minutes.
+Subsequent executions will be much faster (it should complete in seconds).

 ### Helpers